How to Make Your Own Outdoor Cushions

 Step 4: Attach the Cushion Zipper

 Place the zipper face down on the patterned side of the fabric at one of the ends of the bottom panel.
-Pin the zipper in place 1/2" from the edge and sew it to the panels on both sides.
+Pin the zipper in place one half-inch from the edge and sew it to the panels on both sides.

 Step 5: Measure and Cut Cushion Foam